NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 * A
 * An
+* And
 * The

 *Examples*

 * 'A Cup of Joe' will be listed under 'C'
 * 'The Pony' will be listed under 'P'
+* 'Android Green is Nice' will be listed under 'A'
+* 'The 10 Strangest Foods' will be places under '#' (number sign)

 == Installation ==

 1. Upload the entire 'a2z-alphabetical-archive-links' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the settings page to activate which post type(s) to have
-1. Add the 'A2Z Alphabetical Archive Links' widget to a sidebar
+1. Add the 'A2Z Alphabetical Archive Links' widget to a widget area

 == Frequently Asked Questions ==